 |Diane fired up Tom’s Steak Diane Flambé using Pernot and white wine while I took this shot.|

-I usually order a cup of full fat sour cream to which I add my liquid sweetener (which I carry in my pocket in a tiny bottle), salt and pepper for a delicious tasting dressing I use almost every day.
-I given up trying to find mayonnaise or salad dressing when all are made with soy,”seed” or vegetable oils, none of which I consume.
+I usually order a cup of full-fat sour cream to which I add my liquid sweetener (which I carry in my pocket in a tiny bottle), salt, and pepper for a delicious tasting dressing I use almost every day.
+I’ve given up trying to find mayonnaise or salad dressing when all are made with soy, “seed” or vegetable oils, none of which I consume.

 |Tom’s main dish included a side of mashed potatoes (not shown here) and a salad which he handed to me.|

-The food was wonderful, fresh, perfectly prepared and served.
-Tom ordered the Steak Diane Flambé served tableside with mushrooms, garlic, onions, mashed potatoes and a side of bread.
-I order the prawns sautéed in garlic butter, a side of avocado in place of veggie and a mixed greens salad.
-Adding Tom’s salad to mine I had enough to eat between the salad, avo and prawns.
+The food was wonderful, fresh, perfectly prepared, and served.
+Tom ordered the Steak Diane Flambé served tableside with mushrooms, garlic, onions, mashed potatoes, and a side of bread.
+I ordered the prawns sautéed in garlic butter, a side of avocado in place of veggie, and a mixed greens salad.
+Adding Tom’s salad to mine I had enough to eat between the salad, avo, and prawns.

 |Guess who ate this entire loaf of bread with special New Zealand butter?
 I tasted the delicious unsalted butter.|